 One of the best things about Gabrielle’s music, is that you can throw her discography on shuffle and be treated to a different genre and mood with every track that passes, and her live shows are no different.
 Night Bus led into Panic Cord, where for the first time that evening we heard the true capabilities of her vocal range during the moments where she was accompanied solely by her acoustic guitar.
 You may think you know what this girl can do, but until you’ve stood in a room with her as the silent and appreciative crowd appreciates every note escaping her mouth, you have not experienced the full impact of Gabrielle’s voice.
 Even with the fog machines triggering her asthma she managed to create an ethereal atmosphere, only ever interrupted by her always cute and usually witty comments.
 From telling us about her obsession with a kind of tea that also provides motivational support (“from a small seed a mighty trunk may grow”), to her pure excitement about finally living out her dream of seeing a real life totem pole in Cambridge on her day off, every word that came out of Gabrielle’s mouth simply made her all the more loveable.

 At this point, the band left the stage, and Gabrielle continued to treat us, this time in the form of an intimate and stripped back part of the set.
-This, again, gave her the opportunity to really prove what she’s made of, and during Heavy Heart and Coming Home – both taken from her 2015 album Light Up The Dark – there were more moments than I can count where I felt myself exhaling before I’d even realised I was holding my breath in total awe of her talent.
-In fact, this sensation stayed with me throughout the rest of the show, as Gabrielle created an unwavering personal connection with the crowd, both through little quirks like having to turn off the empty socket switch and the way her voice resonated deep within your soul as you lived the lyrics with her.
+This, again, gave her the opportunity to really prove what she’s made of, and during Heavy Heart and Coming Home – both taken from her 2015 album Light Up The Dark – there were more moments than can be counted where a wave of exhalation washed over the crowd before anyone had even realised they were holding their breath in total awe of her talent.
+In fact, this atmosphere remained throughout the rest of the show, as Gabrielle created an unwavering personal connection with the crowd, both through little quirks like having to turn off the empty socket switch and the way her voice resonated deep within your soul as you lived the lyrics with her.

 That Girl was a stand out moment of the set, as she broached the recent developments surrounding Harvey Weinstein and other such hideous human beings, before launching into the song born out of frustration, questioning all of the societal expectations that women face.
 It remains important for those with a platform to stand for something, and for Gabrielle, wearing trainers instead of heels is an act of rebellion.
 A ridiculous concept, but one that highlights how we all succumb to such standards places on us.

-Right up until the final moments, the crowd was captivated.
-It took far too long for Gabrielle Aplin to make it to Cambridge, and now that we’ve had a taste, I cannot wait for the day she makes it back here.
+Right up until the final moments, the small crowd was captivated.
+It has been far too long since Gabrielle has made it to New Zealand shores supporting Ed Sheeran, and the day she announces her return won’t come a moment too soon.

 The Power of Love (Frankie Goes to Hollywood cover)